Bhuvanesh09/bhuvanesh09.github.io/bhuv-webpage/content/_index.md

 author = "lee.so"
 +++

-# 👋🏽  Hi !
-I am Bhuvanesh.
+# 👋🏽 Hi, I'm Bhuvanesh.

-As an ML Engineer at Sprinklr, I'm exploring the exciting frontier of Large Language Models (LLMs).
-My current mission is to optimize these powerful tools and unlock their potential for large-scale deployment, unlocking new possibilities across diverse domains.
-It's a journey of constant discovery, and I'm excited to see where it leads!
+I'm a Machine Learning Engineer at Sprinklr, specializing in optimizing Large Language Models (LLMs) for large-scale deployment across various domains.
+At Sprinklr, I've also worked on Agentic Workflows and created insights from vast amounts of data using LLMs, all while minimizing hallucinations.

-Prior to this, I graduated from IIIT Hyderabad where I worked on a variety of projects in the fields of Deep Reinforcement Learning, Graph Networks and Computer Vision.
-This experience allowed me to apply these innovative techniques to solve complex problems in the field of computational chemistry.
-You can find more details about my research work at [Publications](/publications).
+I graduated from IIIT Hyderabad, where I worked on projects involving Deep Reinforcement Learning, Graph Networks, and Computer Vision.
+My experience includes tackling complex problems in computational chemistry using advanced machine learning techniques.
+For more details about my research, visit [Publications](/publications).

+Outside of work, I enjoy go-karting and consider myself pretty good at it.
+If you're up for a challenge, let's race!
+Recently, I've also rekindled my love for reading and am always looking for book recommendations.
+Feel free to share your favorites with me.